cbaggers/cepl/docs/single-thread-swank.md

 Luckily `slime` can be run with different communication `styles`, including a single threaded mode.

-Create a `~/.swank.lisp` file (if you dont already have one) and add the following code:
+By default this can be a little fiddly from Emacs, so the easier way is to create a `~/.swank.lisp` file (if you dont already have one) and add the following code:

-By default this is a little fiddly from Emacs, so if you add the following to your `.emacs` file:

 ```
 (setf swank:*communication-style* nil)